barsoom/devbook/styleguide/README.md

 If you missed the vote and want to veto it after the fact, we will revert it.
 But if months have passed we encourage you to instead make a new pull request.

-After that, you get one week to change your vote, if you want the merge to be reverted.
-If you've been on vacation or sick, the week starts when you get back.

 ---
 ### General